 Are women bad drivers?
 Actually, that is not the question.
 I think Americans are bad drivers and, ironically, I think they are better than 99% of the rest of the world.
 Instead the question is: Are women worse drivers than men and do they cause more car accidents?

 In my practice, I can’t say I can discern a difference in the number of car accidents caused by men or women.
 As for the data, I’m not an epidemiologist.
-I do know that the data hinges on whether the participants kept accurate mileage data.
-I have not seen the study, but if I found one that said men lie more than women, I would not be shocked.
+I know that the data hinges on whether the participants kept accurate mileage data.
+I have not seen the study, but if I found one that said men lie more than women, it would not shock me.
 So if men are exaggerating the miles they drive – driving lots is macho, I guess, like not getting much sleep – then it seems to me this whole University of Michigan driving study goes up in flames.
 So who knows?
 Should people research this further?
 Sure, I guess.
 Although you can also make a different argument: who cares?

 One interesting note in the study is the possibility of why women may be worse drivers than men.
 Intersections may be riskier for women.
-They’re often t-boned executing a left turn, or are hit on the passenger side while trying to make a right-hand turn.
+They’re often T-boned executing a left turn, or are hit on the passenger side while trying to make a right-hand turn.
 Why?
 Again, who knows if it is even accurate?
 But women are shorter than men and may have a harder time seeing traffic coming the other way.

 Anyway, the Internet will probably explode over this in ways not seen since the Casey Anthony verdict.
 I really don’t care.
-But I do think that car manufacturers should look and see if safety specifications for a car properly consider that women are typically shorter than men.
+But I think that car manufacturers should look and see if safety specifications for a car properly consider that women are typically shorter than men.